 If you happen to be a Cloud Print user, now is the time to look for alternatives while Chrome OS users can expect improved native printing capabilities now that Google is ending support for its cloud printing service.

 - In the market for a new printer?
-Check out our complete list of the best printers of 2019
+Check out our complete list of the best printers

 Via 9to5 Google